fenago/data-science/lab_guides/Lab_6.md

 ![](./images/B15019_06_01.jpg)

-    Caption: The car dataset without headers

-    Note

-    Alternatively, you can enter the dataset URL in the browser to view the dataset.

     `CSV` files normally have the name of each column written in the first row of the data.
 For instance, have a look at this dataset\'s CSV file, which you used in *Lab 3, Binary